 When shopping around for houses, you can take the opportunity to look at a property’s potential, as well as its current value.
-It’s easy to be distracted by the current owner’s décor, paint, carpet, or other factors that are easy to change or adjust.
-You can easily repaint or update the appliances, but you won’t be able to adjust the location, floorplan, or add on to the home as easily.
+It’s easy to be distracted by the current owner’s décor, paint, carpet, or other factors that are easy to change.
+You can easily repaint or update the appliances, but you won’t be able to adjust the location, floorplan, or add rooms to the home as easily.

 When you’re getting ready to put a down payment on a house, it may be tempting to clean out your savings account.
 And while that’s completely understandable, keeping your emergency fund close at hand may be a good idea when becoming a homeowner.

 After closing costs have been sorted out and you’ve moved into your new home, you might find that unexpected repairs pop up.
 Having a reserve stash of cash can be helpful if the roof in your new home starts leaking, or you need to replace an appliance.

 With all of the housing apps and free resources available on the internet, it may seem like a real estate agent is unnecessary.
 But in reality, navigating the housing market can be tricky and hiring an agent up front can save you time and help make your home-buying experience easier.